ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

 ## ENUMERATION
 - play 2.5 json doesnt supports scala enumerators
 - can use enumeratum

-## IMPLICITS
-- coder doesnt need to explicilty pass in an arg/type that is implicit, the compiler will find it within scope
-- scala 3 overhauled implicits

 ## BUILD TOOLS
 - sbt, see [sbt](build_dependency_tools_cheatsheet.md#sbt)